How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 Step 5.
 Use Technology Wisely

-The best email marketing services have tools to help you create more successful email marketing campaigns.
+The best email service providers have tools to help you create more effective email marketing campaigns.
 Look for features like:

 • Integrations with software you already use, like WordPress and OptinMonster.